zenzike/effective/README.md

 ("Hello!",6)
 ```
 Notice that the `state` handler returns the final state as well as the final
 return value of the program.
+In this case, The final state itself is not all
-A variation of the `state` handler is `state_`,
+that interesting.
+A variation of the `state` handler is `state_`, which does not
-which does not return the final state:
+return the final state:
 ```haskell ignore
 state_ :: s -> ASHandler [Put s, Get s] '[] '[]
 ```